 Solution: Surprise your body

 Shock your muscles with a new type of training on a regular basis.
-If you only do cardio, try weight training or resistance training such as Pilates – this will help you craft long, lean muscles.
+If you only do cardio, try weight training or resistance training such as reformer Pilates or Pilates with resistance bands – this will help you stretch your muscles and create a leaner look.
 If you’ve been lifting the same weights or running 5K three times a week, it’s time to increase the load and up the duration.
 Try to change your routine every four-six weeks to stop your body plateauing.
 To keep things interesting, aim to try one new workout every month, whether it’s kickboxing, circuit training or Tai Chi.

 3. You’re lax with your eating